Naamloos/BasedCord/README.md

 ## In Development
 BasedCord is currently in active development.
 In most cases, it should not be ready for general use yet, but it is possible to get a PoC bot working in it.

+## Why use BasedCord instead of other libraries?
+Look, I'm not the boss of you.
+You can use whatever you want.
+But is there any Discord API library that actively advertises itself to be the "based" option?
+Didn't think so.
+It's your choice compadre.
+Either be based or be cringe.
+I know what I'd choose...

 ## Getting a development environment ready
 1. Dry scoop a shot of pre-workout and do 47 pushups
 2. Git clone the repository